 Now you have clean, sliced leeks that are ready to be used.

-Alternatively, if you prefer, you can slice your leeks into thin strips by first removing the dark green leaf ends and the root ends.
+Alternatively, if you prefer, you can slice your leeks into thin strips, julienne cut.
+First removing the dark green leaf ends and the root ends.
 Discard or reserve these for soup or stew stocks.

 Then, slice each leek in half from top to bottom.